AirQualityGermany/AirQuality-project-2018_2019-F.I.R-and-Geotab-GmbH/README.md

 If you see valid data received from both sensors: congratulations, you've build yourself a sensor node!

 # Creating the sensor node
-With the help of a 3D printer, enclosures for the prototype sensors have been designed and continue to be work in progress.
-The housing can be connected to various base plates that would allow simple connection of the sensor to bicycles, cars and other mobile vehicles.
+With the help of a 3D printer, enclosures for the prototype sensors have been designed and remain work in progress.
+The housing is expected to be mounted to various mobile devices.
+Various interfacing base plates should be designed to allow for simple connection of the sensor to bicycles, cars and other mobile vehicles.

-## STL files##
+## STL files
 1. Interface plate [vehicle](https://www.tinkercad.com/things/4Xz4JrNgmcE/editv2?sharecode=PCdHlDFncot4dArcW4hcWTQBgAOv3JHcGKH7myIfJUY=)
 2. Interface plate bicycle [steering tube 57.2mm](https://www.tinkercad.com/things/jzmpo4tGQez/editv2?sharecode=1q4hmiGckp7A3iOZSZWTwA4aEF93UhBmeYaSY_0_uzE=)
 3. Interface plate bicycle [seat post.
 27.3mm](https://www.tinkercad.com/things/e2KdwUPzHp4-air-quality-bottom-adaptor-bike-seat-post-273mm/editv2?sharecode=tH-ZwkKY2VoDqsauvy4q2hLqFmQomjW-M0TOkkHZojo=)